-European Union states rejected the Commission’s push to adopt WiFi technology for connected vehicles systems, reports Routers.
+European Union states rejected the Commission’s push to adopt WiFi technology for connected vehicles systems, reports Reuters.
 The decision clears the path for the 5G vehicle-to-everything (V2X) standards to be implemented in the future, which would allow cars to communicate with each other and the surrounding infrastructure.

 This is a significant step forward to fully autonomous driving and would provide the infrastructure for new safety features to be implemented in the next-generation vehicles.
 Using the V2X standard autonomous cars would be able to prevent road accidents by real-time detection of a sudden change in the course of the surrounding vehicles.
 The technology would also allow vehicles to communicate with roads, traffic lights, and other connected infrastructure.